whitesource-ps/ws-ignore-alerts/README.md

 [![Python 3.6](https://upload.wikimedia.org/wikipedia/commons/thumb/8/8c/Blue_Python_3.6%2B_Shield_Badge.svg/86px-Blue_Python_3.6%2B_Shield_Badge.svg.png)](https://www.python.org/downloads/release/python-360/)

 # Ignore Future Alerts
-**ws_ignore_alerts.py** is a utility for ignoring alerts in the newly created WS Project, which is a version of the same customer's product, according to the already ignored alerts in the baseline WS Project.
-After each WS scan a new WS Project will be created and once it is done the utility can be launched as part of the pipeline.
+**ws_ignore_alerts.py** is a utility for automated ignoring alerts in the newly created WS project, which is a version of the same customer's product, according to the previously ignored alerts in the baseline WS project.
+Once a new UA scan has finished and a new project has been created, the utility can be launched as part of the pipeline for automated ignoring alerts.
-As an example, there are two options for use:
+As an example, there are three options for use:
-- using baseline project defined by the user - baselineProjectToken and destProjectName (destProjectVersion) are required parameters.
+- using baseline project token and destination project name defined by the user - baselineProjectToken and destProjectName (optional: destProjectVersion).
+- using baseline project token and destination project token defined by the user - baselineProjectToken and destProjectToken.
-- using default baseline project which is the last updated project in the particular WS Product.
+- using default behaviour, without providing baseline and destination projects' data.
+In that case, the destination project is a recent project of the certain product and baseline project is one before the recent project of the same product.
-The alerts will be pulled from the baseline project, and the same alerts will be ignored in the new project.
+The ignored alerts will be pulled from the baseline project, and the same alerts will be ignored in the destination project.

 ### Supported Operating Systems
 - Linux (Bash): CentOS, Debian, Ubuntu, RedHat